W00D00/home-assistant-elero/README.md

 To use the receiver control of the Home Assistant, at least one receiver must be taught-in into the Elero Transmitter Stick.
 For further details of the learning procedure please visit the [Elero's Downloads webpage](https://www.elero.com/en/downloads-service/downloads/) and find the [Centero Operation instruction](https://www.elero.com/en/downloads-service/downloads/?tx_avelero_downloads%5Bdownload%5D=319&tx_avelero_downloads%5Baction%5D=download&cHash=5cf4212966ff0d58470d8cc9aa029066)

 # Limitations

 1. According to the documentation of the Elero USB Transmitter I should control more covers with one command.
 However, It is not working for me yet.
 This causes many timing and control problems.
 I will try to solve it as soon as I know.
-This is why you use the HA cover group.
+The Elero company has so far given no answer to my question about this error.

 # Elero features